Erion Veliaj: Socialist Party of Albania

 In the Socialist Party, Veliaj was nominated to serve as Secretary for Youth and Emigration.
 In 2013, he was nominated as a candidate for MP representing the district of Gjirokastër.
 The center-left coalition of political parties won the 2013 Parliamentary Election and Veliaj was appointed to serve as Minister of Social Welfare and Youth in Edi Rama's new cabinet.
-He resigned in 2015 due to him being nominated as SPA's candidate for Mayor of Tirana.
-Veliaj was elected Mayor of Tirana with 53.58% of the vote, defeating Democratic Party's candidate, Halim Kosova and the independent candidate, Gjergj Bojaxhi.
+He resigned in 2015 due to him being nominated as the Socialist Party's candidate for Mayor of Tirana.

-Mayor of Tirana (2015–2025)
+Mayor of Tirana

-Tirana Mayoral Election 2015
+First term (2015–2019)

-In April 2015, Veliaj was appointed as mayoral candidate of the Socialist Party in the city of Tirana.
+In April 2015, Veliaj was the mayoral candidate of the Socialist Party in the city of Tirana.
+Veliaj was elected Mayor of Tirana in the June 2015 Albanian local elections with 53.58% of the vote.
 The candidate representing the oppositional Democratic Party was Halim Kosova, a well-known gynecologist, serving as a Member of Parliament at the time.
 Other candidates were Gjergj Bojaxhi, a former Democratic politician, and Sazan Guri, an environmental activist.
-Veliaj won the elections by a landslide and took office on July 31, 2015.
+Veliaj took office on 31 July 2015.

+Urban initiatives

+A case study by Innovations for Successful Societies said that after Veliaj was elected in 2015, his administration "worked with private donors and international experts to quickly construct parks, playgrounds, nurseries, schools, and pedestrian spaces" to improve city life.
+Tirana has chronic air pollution and heavy traffic, and the role of the car is controversial.
+In 2015, Tirana organized two car-free days.
+Public art projects included an exhibit of Reja (the cloud), from Sou Fujimoto, in 2016.
+In January 2017 a renovated Skanderbeg Square was inaugurated by Veliaj and the Prime Minister.
+That project won the 2018 European Prize for Urban Public Space.
+In an urban renewal project, the Pazari i Ri ("New Bazaar") neighbourhood was rebuilt.
+In 2021 Veliaj said that Tirana opened 14 new schools in one year, more than any previous year in the city.

+In July 2017 the Municipality of Tirana voted to raise the water tariff significantly; Veliaj promoted this action by arguing that it would eventually make drinking water available 24 hours a day, and help improve access and quality.
+The municipality had a plastic bag reduction initiative in 2017.